 What if you don’t have such a luxury?
 Are you out of luck?
 Were there no previous ancestors who crafted a family history to bless the lives of others?

 Maybe, but maybe not.
 There is a place that you could find out.
 It’s generally not going to be quick or easy, but it’s worth investigating.

 According to the website, Family Search Family History Books has 200,000+ digital periodicals from family histories or from genealogy societies and magazines.
 The digital books could be from the Family History Library (in Salt Lake) or nearly a dozen other partner societies.

 I attempted to find the Geiszlers and the Zumsteins and came up short.
 Well, for the Geiszlers, they could be mentioned in a few articles, but nothing that really caught my eye.
 Same for the Zumsteins.
 There was a Zumstein history, but it’s from the 1600s, and I haven’t traced my lines back that far.

 I did enter the terms Townsend and Ohio and came across an interesting entry.

 Entry on the Family Search Family History Books website for Townsend + Ohio.

 I didn’t know there was a Townsend Society!
 That’s pretty cool.
-I don’t know that I can connect into Richard Townsend that settled in New York in 1640, but I like the idea of seeing who is on the “Ohio” line of Townsends.
-Perhaps there are a few clues that point to my brick wall Townsend and his likely brothers that could explain their ‘missing’ parents.
+I don’t know that I can connect with Richard Townsend, that settled in New York in 1640, but I like the idea of seeing who is on the “Ohio” line of Townsends.
+Perhaps a few clues point to my brick wall Townsend and his likely brothers that could explain their ‘missing’ parents.